 Sydenhams is an independent company with a long tradition of supplying timber and building materials, flooring, kitchen & bathrooms throughout Hampshire, Wiltshire, Dorset, Oxfordshire, Avon and the Isle of Wight.
-Sydenhams are also part of, and play an prominent role within Fortis Merchant Buying Group which has over 40 member companies across the UK with a combined turnover exceeding £1.5 billion p/a.
+Sydenhams are also part of, and play a prominent role within the Fortis Merchant Buying Group which has over 40 member companies across the UK with combined turnover exceeding £1.5 billion p/a.
 Sydenhams is a subsidiary company of Sherborne Holdings.
 There are several subsidiary companies of Sydenhams, including Guernsey Building Supplies Ltd, Sydenhams Hire Centres Ltd, Sydenhams Timber Engineering Ltd and A Grade Timber Ltd. All our Modern Day Slavery practices apply to all the above listed companies.

 Both Sydenhams and Fortis undertake a supplier approval process to ensure that all suppliers of goods and services adhere to this legislation.
 We will not deal with suppliers where we have concerns over any of the issues raised by the Modern Day Slavery Act.

-We understand that the issue of slavery and human trafficking is a global issue and we take the approach that we will not accept slavery or human trafficking in any area of our supply chain or wider business dealings.
+We understand that the issue of slavery and human trafficking is a global issue and we take a zero-tolerance approach that we will not accept slavery or human trafficking in any area of our supply chain or wider business dealings.

 Child labour MUST NOT BE used by a supplier.

 A child is defined as any person under the age at which the local minimum age law stipulates for work or mandatory schooling.
 As a general rule this would be anyone under fifteen years of age.

-With people at the centre of its core values, the company looks to ensure that the business and its responsibilities to the Modern Slavery Act 2015 are transparent within the organisation and with the suppliers of goods and services to our organisation.
+With people at the centre of its core values, Sydenhams looks to ensure that the business and its responsibilities to the Modern Slavery Act 2015 are transparent within the organisation and with the suppliers of goods and services to our organisation.